gabrielsanttana/devradar/README.md

 <img src="./assets/web_homepage.png" />

-<h4 align="center">An application that finds nearby developers working with the technologies that the user search for 📡</h4>
+<p align="center">An application that finds nearby developers working with the technologies that the user search for 📡</p>

 ## 🛠️ Technologies